Categories: ArticlesFirm News

 BEST CASE:

-A woman who suffered a multi-level back fusion from a trucking collision sought my help after her case was dismissed, because her former lawyer had failed to submit discovery responses following an order to compel them.
+A woman who suffered a multi-level back fusion from a trucking collision sought my help after her case was dismissed because her former lawyer had failed to submit discovery responses following an order to compel them.

 Sadly, the client had no idea discovery was never answered by her former lawyer who had multiple malpractice claims pending against him.
 After filing a motion to re-open, the judge allowed us to re-open the dismissed case and proceed against the trucking company.

 It turns out the trucker who hit my client was a habitual traffic offender per statute, a difficult feat.
 When I deposed the trucker and handed him a document to read, he told me he couldn’t read it because he was going blind.
 He denied that this condition had anything to do with the multiple collisions and traffic offenses on record.
-The case settled in mediation not long thereafter.
+The case was settled in mediation not long thereafter.

 Published by